344EEE2D-6C0B-4FBC-856E-4DBD166BB077.jpeg

 These trails are relatively easy to traverse, providing conditions are not too wet, muddy or icy.
 Small children will enjoy the simple playground near the parking lot, which also features a picnic table and portable toilets.

 The most popular loop trail starts at the main parking lot near the water treatment facility, just off of Tower Drive.
 It takes about 20-30 minutes to cover at a relaxed pace, though the entire trail system is much larger.
-There are other access points to the trails from the Evergreen neighborhood to the north of the Preserve, as well as from Bielenberg Drive to the west, the Parkwood Knolls neighborhood to the south and the City Centre commercial development to the east (where local restaurants such as Caribou Coffee, Bruegger's and Punch Pizza are located).
+There are other access points to the trails from the Evergreen neighborhood to the north of the Preserve, as well as from Bielenberg Drive to the west, the Parkwood Knolls neighborhood to the south and the City Centre commercial development to the east (where local restaurants such as Yum!
+Kitchen & Bakery, Caribou Coffee, Bruegger's and Punch Pizza are located).

 Make sure to bring a camera to capture and share what you observe, particularly if using a community-based nature app such as iNaturalist or eBird.
 Please also visit our Facebook page and share your sightings.

 For general questions about this and other area parks and trails, contact the City of Woodbury.
-To schedule a group event at the Tamarack Nature Preserve, please fill out our form on the Partners page of this web site.
+To schedule a group event at the Tamarack Nature Preserve, please fill out our form below or on the Partners page of this web site.

 This place of beauty needs our care